NikolaiMiranda/customer-segmentation-retail/README.md

 - Develop and implement targeted marketing campaigns for each segment, followed by A/B testing to evaluate their effectiveness in driving engagement, conversions, and revenue.
 - Integrate additional data sources, such as customer demographics, website interactions, or external market trends, to enrich feature engineering and create more nuanced segments.

+## Running the Colab Notebook

+To run the project in Google Colab:

+1. Open the [customer_segmentation.ipynb](https://github.com/NikolaiMiranda/customer-segmentation-retail/blob/main/customer_segmentation.ipynb) notebook in Google Colab.
+2. Install required dependencies.
+3. Run all cells sequentially.

+Note: Once you have run the cells, you can interact with the plots displayed under the "Segmentation Visualizations" section.

 ## Acknowledgments:
 - **Dataset**: Chen, Daqing.
 "Online Retail."
 UCI Machine Learning Repository, 2015, https://doi.org/10.24432/C5BW33.